eclipse-iceoryx/iceoryx/doc/website/advanced/usage-guide.md

 When no config file is specified, a hard-coded version similar to [default config](../../../iceoryx_posh/etc/iceoryx/roudi_config_example.toml) will be used.

+### static configuration

+Another way is to have a static config which is compile-time dependent, this means that you have to recompile your RouDi application if you want to change your config (not the iceoryx_posh_roudi lib).
+You can have your own sourcefile with `main()` method where you can create your custom configuration and pass it to a RouDi instantiation.
+In your CMake file for you custom RouDi you need to ensure that it is **not** linking against `iceoryx_posh_config` to have a static config.

+A good example how a static config could look like can be found [here](../../../iceoryx_examples/iceperf/roudi_main_static_config.cpp).

 ## Iceoryx library build

 Iceoryx consists of several libraries which have dependencies to each other.
-The goal is here to have self-encapsulated library packages available where the end-user can easily find it with the cmake command `find-package(...)`.
+The goal is to have self-encapsulated library packages available where the end-user can easily find it with the cmake command `find-package(...)`.
 In the default case the iceoryx libraries are installed by `make install` into `/usr/lib` which need root access.
 To avoid that cmake gives you the possibility to install the libs into a custom folder.
 This can be done by setting `-DCMAKE_INSTALL_PREFIX=/custom/install/path` as build-flag for the CMake file in iceoryx_meta.